babel/babel/SECURITY.md

 ## Reporting a Vulnerability

 To report a vulnerability please send an email with the details to security@babeljs.io.
 The vulnerability report must include a proof-of-concept of the exploit, or at least a few pointers that can help us assess the risk level.
+The vulnerability report must be written in english.

 ### Disclosure process